Puzzle games make up a huge portion of the Nintendo Switch library, and with good reason.

 The Gardens Between

-The Gardens Between is a visually stunning indie game on the Nintendo Switch that puts a new spin on the puzzle genre.
+The Gardens Between is a visually stunning indie game that puts a new spin on the puzzle genre.
 It’s charming and creative, and manages to tell a fantastic story with no dialogue.

 The game follows two children (Frendt and Ariana) who are hiding out from a storm in the treehouse that connects their back gardens.